 - The device handles 4 plugins at max; some plugins end up disabling each other

 Best Multi-Input Interface

 The UMC 404HD comes with 4 clean MIDAS mic preamps. +48 V phantom power, which is ideal for condenser mics, and the recording rate is 192 kHz or 24 bits.

-This unit is a great solution for singers, recording artists, producers, and steaming.
+This audio interface for FL Studio is a great solution for singers, recording artists, producers, and steaming.

 - Very reliable.

 - Small studio footprint